 To report a review that does not meet TripAdvisor guidelines:

-Opinions are protected speech and TripAdvisor will not inquire into the facts in dispute.
-However, if there is a basis for an online defamation / cyber libel claim, Tripadvisor will respond to a court order and remove a review that is found to be defamatory.
+Opinions are protected speech, and TripAdvisor will not inquire about disputed facts.
+However, if there is a basis for an online defamation / cyber libel claim, TripAdvisor will respond to a court order and remove a review that is found to be defamatory.

 TripAdvisor will also comply with the Digital Millennium Copyright Act (DMCA) and remove content that infringes on a legitimate copyright interest.
 Notices of claims of copyright infringement on TripAdvisor can be emailed to: ta-copyright@Tripadvisor.com